gmx-io/gmx-synthetics/README.md

 - Order keepers may cause requests to be cancelled instead of executed by executing the request with insufficient gas

+- If an execution transaction requires a large amount of gas that is close to the maximum block gas limit, it may be possible to stuff blocks to prevent the transaction from being included in blocks

+- In certain blockchains it is possible for the keeper to have control over the tx.gasprice used to execute a transaction which would affect the execution fee paid to the keeper

+- Orders may be prevented from execution by a malicious user intentionally causing a market to be unbalanced resulting in a high price impact, this should be costly and difficult to benefit from

+## Price Impact

+- Price impact can be reduced by using positions and swaps and trading across markets, chains, forks, other protocols, this is partially mitigated with virtual inventory tracking

 - A user can reduce price impact by using high leverage positions, this is partially mitigated with the MIN_COLLATERAL_FACTOR_FOR_OPEN_INTEREST_MULTIPLIER value

-- Price impact can be reduced by using positions and swaps and trading across markets, chains, forks, other protocols, this is partially mitigated with virtual inventory tracking
+- Calculation of price impact values do not account for fees and the effects resulting from the price impact itself, for most cases the effect on the price impact calculation should be small

+## Market Token Price

+- It is rare but possible for a pool's value to become negative, this can happen since the impactPoolAmount and pending PnL is subtracted from the worth of the tokens in the pool

+- Due to the difference in positive and negative position price impact, there can be a build up of virtual token amounts in the position impact pool which would affect the pricing of market tokens, the position impact pool should be gradually distributed if needed

+## Virtual Inventory

 - Virtual inventory tracks the amount of tokens in pools, it must be ensured that the tokens in each grouping are the same type and have the same decimals, i.e. the long tokens across pools in the group should have the same decimals, the short tokens across pools in the group should have the same decimals, assuming USDC has 6 decimals and DAI has 18 decimals, markets like ETH-USDC, ETH-DAI should not be grouped

 - Virtual IDs must be set before market creation / token whitelisting, if it is set after trading for the token / market is done, the tracking would not be accurate and may need to be adjusted

-- If an execution transaction requires a large amount of gas that may be close to the maximum block gas limit, it may be possible to stuff blocks to prevent the transaction from being included in blocks

-- In certain blockchains it is possible for the keeper to have control over the tx.gasprice used to execute a transaction which would affect the execution fee paid to the keeper
+## Blockchain

 - For L2s with sequencers, there is no contract validation to check if the L2 sequencer is active, oracle keepers should stop signing prices if no blocks are being created by the sequencer, if the sequencer resumes regular operation, the oracle keepers should sign prices for the latest blocks using the latest fetched prices